|Nutrition Facts (per serving)|

-For the topping, in a small bowl stir together the oats and cinnamon.
+In a small bowl, stir together the oats and cinnamon.
 Using a pastry blender or a couple of knives, cut in the butter until the mixture resembles coarse crumbs.

 Sprinkle the oat mixture on top of the muffin batter.
-Bake for 20 to 22 minutes or until a toothpick inserted in centers comes out clean.
+Bake for 20 to 22 minutes, or until a toothpick inserted in the centers comes out clean.

-Cool in muffin cups on a wire rack for 5 minutes.
+Cool the muffin on a wire rack for 5 minutes.
 Remove muffins from muffin tin and serve warm.